Wings-XI/LegacyWingsXI/CONTRIBUTING.md

 * Make your commit messages meaningful, or amend/rebase once you're ready to push.

 # Style Guide

+The following guide is currently copy-pasted from Project Topaz, however we reserve the right to change it at will.

 ## Code Editor Configuration